Introduction

 The swirling textures on Radio Friendly Unit Shifter, the haunting modulation on the Heart-Shaped Box solo, and the chaotic warble on Scentless Apprentice all came from this one pedal with different configurations each time.

-Interaction with other pedals:
+Interaction with other pedals

 In the In Utero chain, the PolyChorus sat after the drive stages (DS-2 and SansAmp) but before the Small Clone.

 That placement meant it was processing an already-distorted signal and adding its own modulation, which the Small Clone then further thickened.
+It's a deliberate call on where flanger-style modulation sits relative to distortion, and Kurt landed on the same answer every time: after the dirt.

 Two modulation effects in series, each with a distinct purpose.
 For a setup that's supposedly "simple," that's a signal chain that's had a lot of thought go into it.

-The Yung-Mann Fuzz (Earnie Bailey’s Shin-ei FY-8tr Copy)
+Yung-Mann Fuzz (Earnie Bailey Shin-ei FY-8tr Copy)

 A custom replacement for the stolen Super-Fuzz, built by Earnie Bailey.